alchemyplatform/aa-sdk/site/pages/packages/index.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Packages Overview
-  - - meta
-    - name: description
-      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, aa-signers, and aa-ethers.
-  - - meta
-    - property: og:description
-      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, aa-signers, and aa-ethers.
-  - - meta
-    - name: twitter:title
-      content: Packages Overview
+title: Packages Overview
-  - - meta
-    - name: twitter:description
-      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, aa-signers, and aa-ethers.
+description: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, aa-signers, and aa-ethers.
 ---

 # Package overview